 - Foods or activities to avoid

-- Test or appointments
+- Test or follow-up appointments

 - Warning signs to watch for

 - How to use new equipment and care for any wounds

 - Daily living adjustments (like how to get into bed)

 - Who to call if you have any questions?

+- Do I have a follow-up appointment?